Compucom Software Ltd leads gainers in 'B' group

 -

-Lypsa Gems & Jewellery Ltd, Tree House Education & Accessories Ltd, Marathon Nextgen Realty Ltd and Ind-Swift Ltd are among the other gainers in the BSE's 'B' group today, 13 June 2022.
+SPS Finquest Ltd, Indian Card Clothing Company Ltd, Omaxe Ltd and IRIS Business Services Ltd are among the other gainers in the BSE's 'B' group today, 20 June 2022.

-Lypsa Gems & Jewellery Ltd, Tree House Education & Accessories Ltd, Marathon Nextgen Realty Ltd and Ind-Swift Ltd are among the other gainers in the BSE's 'B' group today, 13 June 2022.
+SPS Finquest Ltd, Indian Card Clothing Company Ltd, Omaxe Ltd and IRIS Business Services Ltd are among the other gainers in the BSE's 'B' group today, 20 June 2022.

-Compucom Software Ltd surged 20.00% to Rs 23.4 at 12:02 IST.
+Compucom Software Ltd spiked 16.67% to Rs 26.25 at 12:02 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 2.06 lakh shares were traded on the counter so far as against the average daily volumes of 21529 shares in the past one month.
+On the BSE, 1.43 lakh shares were traded on the counter so far as against the average daily volumes of 1.06 lakh shares in the past one month.

-Lypsa Gems & Jewellery Ltd spiked 10.00% to Rs 7.92.
+SPS Finquest Ltd soared 15.33% to Rs 106.85.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 33222 shares were traded on the counter so far as against the average daily volumes of 10108 shares in the past one month.
+On the BSE, 118 shares were traded on the counter so far as against the average daily volumes of 811 shares in the past one month.

-Tree House Education & Accessories Ltd soared 9.96% to Rs 18.11.
+Indian Card Clothing Company Ltd surged 9.98% to Rs 233.05.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 4.93 lakh shares were traded on the counter so far as against the average daily volumes of 79986 shares in the past one month.
+On the BSE, 1594 shares were traded on the counter so far as against the average daily volumes of 2165 shares in the past one month.

-Marathon Nextgen Realty Ltd gained 7.84% to Rs 187.
+Omaxe Ltd advanced 8.00% to Rs 90.45.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 93655 shares were traded on the counter so far as against the average daily volumes of 8478 shares in the past one month.
+On the BSE, 53689 shares were traded on the counter so far as against the average daily volumes of 1.52 lakh shares in the past one month.

-Ind-Swift Ltd advanced 7.32% to Rs 11.29.
+IRIS Business Services Ltd jumped 6.56% to Rs 82.8.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 6193 shares were traded on the counter so far as against the average daily volumes of 4790 shares in the past one month.
+On the BSE, 2536 shares were traded on the counter so far as against the average daily volumes of 1289 shares in the past one month.

 Powered by Capital Market - Live News